 Ancestry is best known for its family tree feature.
 When you use its DNA testing service and integrate those results, you can view everything in one browser.
-Unfortunately, the information is also split across two different mobile apps, which is less helpful.
+The information is split across two different mobile apps, however, which is less helpful.
 But overall, Ancestry's tools, including the ability to build a tree and link your health and DNA insights, definitely help paint a bigger picture of a person's origins and can help facilitate a conversation with newly discovered family members.

-23andMe had a more user-friendly layout, and presented its findings in a way that encourages you to immerse yourself in your (possibly newfound) heritage.
+23andMe has a more user-friendly layout, and presents its findings in a way that encourages you to immerse yourself in your (possibly newfound) heritage.
 However, it lacks the strength that Ancestry has when it comes to building your family tree.
 I could view a predicted tree, but it was sparse and only included other 23andMe users.

 The information contained in this article is for educational and informational purposes only and is not intended as health or medical advice.
 Always consult a physician or other qualified health provider regarding any questions you may have about a medical condition or health objectives.